-Datadog CI Visibility, now available in beta, provides critical visibility into your organization’s CI/CD workflows.
+Datadog CI Visibility provides critical visibility into your organization’s CI/CD workflows.
 CI Visibility complements Datadog’s turn-key CI provider integrations and the integration of synthetic tests in CI pipelines to give you deep insight into key pipeline metrics and help you identify issues with your builds and testing.

 With modern agile development methods and advances in CI/CD automation, organizations are able to build and ship releases quickly and regularly to deliver new value to customers.
 But without granular visibility into the performance of their pre-production testing and deployment pipelines, organizations can experience development outages due to slow builds or increases in failing or flaky tests.

-Datadog CI Visibility provides deep insight into the performance of your CI pipelines, making it easy to identify issues—like error-prone jobs or flaky tests that cause your builds to fail randomly—and enabling you to make your CI workflows faster and more reliable.
+Datadog CI Visibility helps you understand the performance of your CI pipelines, making it easy to identify issues—like error-prone jobs or flaky tests that cause your builds to fail randomly—and enabling you to make your CI workflows faster and more reliable.
 In this post, we’ll discuss how you can use CI Visibility to:

 - Monitor pipeline builds, stages, and jobs to locate problems

 - Track test performance and identify flaky tests

 Datadog CI Visibility provides comprehensive visibility into all your pipelines—across CI providers—by generating key performance metrics to help you understand, for example, which pipelines, build stages, or jobs are run the most, how often they fail, and how long they take to complete.
 Datadog visualizes this information in a customizable out-of-the-box Pipelines dashboard.
 This gives you a high-level overview of performance across all your pipelines, stages, and jobs so you can track trends at a glance and identify where to focus your troubleshooting efforts.